-- Pants Plain dark navy blue or khaki - Jeans Plain dark navy blue denim (no fading, logos, or designs) - Shorts Must be of modest length-approximately to the knee.
+- Pants Plain dark navy blue or khaki - Jeans Plain dark navy blue denim (no fading, holes/ripped, logos, or designs) - Shorts Plain dark navy blue or khaki and must be of modest length approximately to the knee.
 No tight fitting or big/baggy bottoms will be allowed.